MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-A-Office-Secretary-Treasury/part-5-Treasury-Debt-Collection/subpart-B-Procedures-To-Collect-Treasury-Debts/section-5.4.md

 (viii) That proceedings with respect to such debt are governed by 5 U.S.C.
 5514 and 31 U.S.C.
 3716;

-(12) How the debtor may request a waiver of the debt, if applicable (*see, for example,* Treasury Directive 34-01 (Waiving Claims Against Treasury Employees for Erroneous Payments), set forth at Appendix A of this part and at *http://www.treas.gov/regs*);
+(12) How the debtor may request a waiver of the debt, if applicable (*see, for example,* Treasury Directive 34-01 (Waiving Claims Against Treasury Employees for Erroneous Payments), set forth at appendix A of this part and at *http://www.treas.gov/regs*);

 (13) How the debtor's spouse may claim his or her share of a joint income tax refund by filing Form 8379 with the Internal Revenue Service (*see http://www.irs.gov*)